ShadowTheHedgehogHacking/2P-Reloaded/README.md

 ## About

-### WARNING THIS IS NOT YET IN A RELEASE STATE.
-THIS MAY NOT WORK AT ALL IN ITS CURRENT FORM
+### WARNING THIS IS CONSIDERED BETA/TESTING.
+MAY NOT WORK ON REAL HARDWARE

 This project is a combination of the [2P-ShdTH](https://github.com/ShadowTheHedgehogHacking/2P-ShdTH) and [ShdTH-Reloaded](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded) mods with full feature parity.